GDGCampusAEC/gdsc-aec-static/README.md

 ## 💻 Quickstart

 - Assign yourself an [issue](https://github.com/GDSC-AEC-INDIA/gdsc-aec-web/issues) and fork this repo.
 For more information read [CONTRIBUTING](./CONTRIBUTING.md)
-- Clone repo locally using `git clone https://github.com/gdsc-aec-india/gdsc-aec-web`.
+- Clone repo locally using `git clone https://github.com/gdsc-aec-india/gdsc-aec-web`
-- After cloning make sure you create a new branch by using `git checkout -b my-branch`.
+- After cloning make sure you create a new branch by using `git checkout -b my-branch`
 - Start making edits in the newly created git branch.
-Firstly, add your name in the [`CONTRIBUTORS`](./CONTRIBUTORS) file.
+Firstly, add your name in the [`CONTRIBUTORS`](./CONTRIBUTORS) file
 - Add the modified/created files to the staging using `git add .`
-- Commit the changes made into the checked out branch using `git commit -m "commit message"`.
+- Commit the changes made into the checked out branch using `git commit -m "commit message"`
-- Push the changes using `git push origin my-branch`.
+- Push the changes using `git push origin my-branch`

 Wow, you did it, happy programming!